pspchucky/CSUF-Parking-Statistics/README.md

 # NodeJS-update branch
 This is a test of my newly aquired NodeJS knowledge.

-This is also a test of Microsoft Visual Studio 2015 RC's github integration.
+This is also a test of Microsoft Visual Studio 2015's github integration.

 All code is inside a couple folders enjoy before this is merged with master :)